zype/zype.github.io/api_docs/plans.md

 --------- | -------- | ----
 page      | The page number of records to return (zero indexed).
 Example: 0. | Number per_page  | The number of records to return.
-Example: 10. | Number
+Example: 10. | Number q         | A query string for searching for plans | String id        | Query for a plan by id | String id!       | Exclude a plan from the query | String

 #### Response
 200